Ömer Kavur

-Ömer Kavur (18 June 1944 - 12 May 2005) was a Turkish film director, producer and screenwriter.
+Ömer Kavur (18 June 1944 - 12 May 2005) was a Turkish film director, film producer and screenwriter.

+Career

 He directed fourteen films between 1974 and 2003.
 His film, Gece Yolculuğu was screened in the Un Certain Regard section at the 1988 Cannes Film Festival.
 Nine years later, his film Akrebin Yolculuğu was screened in the same section at the 1997 Festival.

+Death

 He died on 12 May 2005, of lymphoma at his home in Teşvikiye, Istanbul, and was buried at the Zincirlikuyu Cemetery following the religious funeral service held at the Teşvikiye Mosque.